Earn your 80G tax benefit, while changing a life along the way

 • You might also want to keep a photocopy of the 80G certificate handy.

-TRRAIN (Trust for Retailers and Retail Associates of India) is one such 12A, 80G, public charitable trust that is leading the way in creating a more equitable world of people with disabilities and women from the marginalised sections of society.
-By offering proper structured training to them, we are looking to induct them into the national workforce, allowing them to build a better life for themselves and those around them.
+TRRAIN (Trust for Retailers and Retail Associates of India) is one such 12AA, 80G, a public charitable trust that is leading the way in creating a more equitable world of people with disabilities and women from the marginalised sections of society.
+By offering properly structured training to them, we are looking to induct them into the national workforce, allowing them to build a better life for themselves and those around them.

 Author